Peter Kupferschmidt

-Peter Kupferschmidt (born 2 March 1942) is a German footballer who played for Bayern Munich during the 1960s.
+Peter Kupferschmidt (2 March 1942 – 18 December 2025) was a German footballer who played for Bayern Munich during the 1960s.

-Early life
+Biography

 Kupferschmidt's story began in Filipovo, which is now in Serbia and known as Backi Gracac.
 His family had to flee when he was three years old and ended up in Munich, in Gartenstadt-Trudering.
 Kupferschmidt felt at home here, and as he had always played football, the sport played a big role in growing up.
-One day in the summer of 1956, a friend took him to FC Bayern Munich, and Rudi Weiß became his sponsor.
+One day in the summer of 1956, a friend took him to Bayern Munich, and Rudi Weiß became his sponsor.

+Kupferschmidt died on 18 December 2025, at the age of 83.